Introduction

 The Correct Interpretation

-What is the correct interpretation for the question: What does “I and the Father are One“?
-The correct interpretation of being “one“In the Bible, unity is the bond of unity between different people.
-This unity between both parties involves having the same ideals, thoughts, and purposes, and not being at odds with one another!
-It is in this sense that Jesus and the Father are one!
-Knowing this, Jesus’ priestly prayer now becomes clear, when he asked His Father that we become one with them too.
+What is the correct interpretation of the question: What does “I and the Father are One“?
+The correct interpretation of being “one” in the Bible refers to unity, which is the bond between different people.
+This unity involves having the same ideals, thoughts, and purposes, and not being in conflict with one another.
+It is in this sense that Jesus and the Father are one.
+Knowing this, Jesus’ priestly prayer becomes clear, when He asked His Father that we also become one with them.
 Jesus was asking God to place His Spirit in our hearts and work in our minds so that we would be united with the same purposes and ideas as God.
-The separation that sin caused between us and God, Jesus now works to make us more like Him again, just as Adam was when he was created.
-It is a transformation made through the Spirit of God in us.
+The separation that sin caused between us and God, Jesus now works to restore, making us more like Him again, just as Adam was when he was created.
+This transformation is made through the Spirit of God in us.

-Now, how about we read the context of John 10:30 where Jesus said “I and the Father are one” to check what other information we can get from this text?
+Now, how about we read the context of John 10:30, where Jesus said, “I and the Father are one“, to check what other information we can get from this text?
 Let’s see:

-Notice that after Jesus said “I and the Father are one“, He asks the Jews a question, which they respond with the following words: “We do not stone you for a good work, but for blasphemy, because you, being a man, make yourself God.
-“The Jews understood Jesus’ words as if He were pretending to be God.
+Notice that after Jesus said, “I and the Father are one“, He asks the Jews a question, to which they respond with the following words: “We do not stone You for a good work, but for blasphemy, because You, being a man, make Yourself God“.
+The Jews understood Jesus’ words as if He were pretending to be God.
 But as we have seen, that was not the real meaning of His words.

 We conclude, therefore, that Jesus’ words were referring to the unity of thought and purpose that He has with His Father.
 To conclude, I leave the following text for reflection:

 “The personality of the Father and the Son, and the unity existing between Them, is set forth in the seventeenth chapter of John, in Christ’s prayer for His disciples: ‘Neither pray I for these alone, but for them also which shall believe on Me through their word; that they all may be one; as Thou, Father, art in Me, and I in Thee; that they also may be one in Us; that the world may believe that Thou hast sent Me’ John 17:20, 21.
 The unity that exists between Christ and His disciples does not annul the personality of either.
 They are one in purpose, in mind, in character, but not in person.
-Thus God and Christ are one” – Science of Healing, page 421-422
+Thus God and Christ are one” – Science of Healing, page 421-422.

 May God bless the reader.